dismine/macdeployqt/README.md

 ### Requirements

-The code was taken from the Qt 6.2 LTS version, so it is recommended to build it against this version.
+The code was taken from the Qt 6.6 version, so it is recommended to build it against this version.
 It should run with future versions as well though.
-Other than that, the build requirements are basically the same as for building Qt 6.2 on macOS.
+Other than that, the build requirements are basically the same as for building Qt 6.6 on macOS.

 It is recommended to use the Ninja build generator, as this is Qt's preferred build tool.
 It should build with the Unix Makefiles or Xcode generators as well.